Getting Started

 Installs the ArchAgents plugin into Claude Code, Codex, and Cursor in one pass.
 Restart whichever one you use so the plugin loads.

-If you don't use a coding agent, skip this.
+If you don't use a coding tool, skip this.
 The CLI works on its own.

 archagent auth login you@company.com